Flexinovela 2025: What to do if your health prevents you from working

 A different situation arises when the employment relationship is terminated because the maximum permissible exposure at a hazardous workplace is exceeded.
 In such a case, the Labour Code also entitles the employee to a 12-fold severance payment in Section 67(3) – but this time the cost remains with the employer.

-However, if the reason for the dismissal is not occupational hazards butgeneral health problems (for example, a long-term illness unrelated to the performance of the job), the employee is not entitled to the extraordinary severance payment.
+However, if the reason for the dismissal is not occupational hazards butgeneral health problems (for example, a long-term illness not related to the performance of the job), the employee is not entitled to the extraordinary severance payment.
 In such cases, termination under section 52(d) is lawful, but the departure tends to be significantly less financially favourable.

-Practical example: Mr. Tomas worked for more than ten years as a maintenance technician in an automobile factory.
+Practical example: Mr Tomas worked for more than ten years as a maintenance technician in a car factory.
 Long-term problems with his knees, aggravated by repeated climbing on machinery, gradually made it impossible for him to move safely around the shop floor.
 A medical assessment confirmed that he was no longer able to perform the physically demanding work in the plant.
 Whereas under the previous legislation, the assessment would have been whether it was a common illness or a risk of occupational disease, now a single reason – permanent incapacity to perform the work he had been doing – was sufficient.

 Tip for article